-Admission arrangements to the reception year September 2024:
+Admission arrangements to the reception year September 2025:

-At our school, pupils are usually admitted at the start of the school year 1st September - 31st August) in which they reach their fifth birthday.
-Parents whose children were born between 1st September 2019 and 31st August 2020 may apply for them to be admitted to the Reception year in September 2024.
+At our school, pupils are usually admitted at the start of the school year 1st September 31st August) in which they reach their fifth birthday.
+Parents whose children were born between 1st September 2020 and 31st August 2021 may apply for them to be admitted to the Reception year in September 2025.
 There are 12 places available.

-Parents of a child whose fifth birthday falls between 1st September 2024 and 31st March 2025 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
-The school will hold the deferred place for the child (provided it is taken up during the school year 24/25), although in the vast majority of cases, it is beneficial for the child to start their school experience at the start of the school year, rather than part way through it.
+Parents of a child whose fifth birthday falls between 1st September 2025 and 31st March 2026 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
+The school will hold the deferred place for the child (provided it is taken up during the school year 25/26), although in the vast majority of cases, it is beneficial for the child to start their school experience at the start of the school year, rather than part way through it.

-For children whose birthday falls between 1st April 2025 and 31st August 2025 (summer born children) who do not reach the compulsory school age until September 2025, parents who do not wish them to start school in the school year 24/25 but to be admitted to the reception year in September 2025 should proceed as follows:
+For children whose birthday falls between 1st April 2026 and 31st August 2026 (summer born children) who do not reach the compulsory school age until September 2026, parents who do not wish them to start school in the school year 23/24 but to be admitted to the reception year in September 2026 should proceed as follows:

-- Apply at the usual time for a place in September 2024 - Submit a written request that the child is admitted outside of their normal age group to the Reception year, in September 2025 - Parents would be required to supply supporting reasons for seeking a place outside the normal age group and should discuss the position with the headteacher, as early as possible. - The school will consider this carefully and, if it is agreed, this should be clear before the national offer day.
-The application for the normal age group may be withdrawn before any place is offered. - Parents should then reapply in the normal way (no later that 15th January 2025) for a Reception place in September 2025. - If their request is refused, the parents must decide whether to wait for any other offer of a place in September 2025 (NB\ it will still be subject to the oversubscription criteria below) or to withdraw their application and apply in the second half of the summer term 2025 for a year 1 place, in September 2024. - Parents should be aware that there may not be a year 1 place available and it could be full with children transferring from the 24/25 Reception year group.
-NB\ agreement by the school in 2024 to defer does not guarantee a place in September 2025 the normal over subscription criteria applies.
+- Apply at the usual time for a place in September 2025 - Submit a written request that the child is admitted outside of their normal age group to the Reception year, in September 2026.
+This should outline supporting reasons for seeking a place outside of the usual age group and discuss this with the headteacher as early as possible. - Parents would be required to supply supporting reasons for seeking a place outside the normal age group and should discuss the position with the headteacher, as early as possible. - The school will consider this carefully and, if it is agreed, this should be clear before the national offer day.
+The application for the normal age group may be withdrawn before any place is offered. - Parents should then reapply in the normal way (no later that 15th January 2026) for a Reception place in September 2026. - If their request is refused, the parents must decide whether to wait for any other offer of a place in September 2025 (NB it will still be subject to the oversubscription criteria below) or to withdraw their application and apply in the second half of the summer term 2024 for a year 1 place, in September 2026. - Parents should be aware that there may not be a year 1 place available and it could be full with children transferring from the 23/24 Reception year group.
+NB agreement by the school in 2025 to defer does not guarantee a place in September 2026 the normal over subscription criteria applies.